metrorailings/OwlBlog/content/posts/week-5-insights.md

 Once again, Ruggs speed makes him a veritable threat.

 Mahomes cannot be given too much time to make throws.
 Otherwise, a successful completion is all but inevitable.

+Carr loves to make audibles at the line of scrimmage.
+The problem for him becomes what happens when the play doesn't pan out as expected.